 Organisations around the world focus on building alumni networks, but many fail to create meaningful engagement with their alumni.

-If you aren’t committed to regularly engaging alumni and adding value, then your alumni network won’t achieve desirable results for your organisation.
+If you aren’t committed to regularly engaging alumni and adding value, then your alumni network won’t achieve desirable results for your organisation, this is where alumni engagement metrics come in.

 Tracking engagement metrics will help you improve communication and attain more meaningful results from your alumni network.
 Here’s everything you need to know about alumni engagement metrics, and how to measure the degree of connectedness former employees feel to your business.